edzai/Coursera_DataCourseProject/README.md

 * CodeBook.md - the code book
 * README.md - this file
+* run_analysis.R - Primary script to process data
 * lib/ - libraries to be loaded via `source()`
-	* fetch.R - network and file checks
+	* fetch.R - download, verify, and extract raw data file from internet
-	* main.R - data processing
+	* main.R - functions used by `run_analysis.R` to process the data
-* data/ - placeholder to download and extract raw data
+* data/ - placeholder to downloaded and extracted data files

+## On Picking Variables

+I'd pick raw data (from accelerometer and gyroscope) as `measurements` if they were in the data set and well documented.
+However, data in "Inertial Signals" are ill-defined, and the formulation deriving tBodyAcc and tGravityAcc from body acceleration does not exist in the documents.

+So I relaxed my restriction to include derived data columns as `each measurement` stated in step 2.
+Most columns with *mean* or *std* falls into this category, including *meanFreq.
+Exceptions are those enclosed with `angle()`, for they are angle between vector means rather than means on angle measurements.